honeyman22/guess-the-number/README.md

 ## Customization

 Feel free to explore and customize the game.
-You can modify the code, add new features, or enhance the user interface to make the game even more enjoyable.
+Here are some ideas for improvement:

+- **High Scores:**
+  - Implement a high-score system that keeps track of the best attempts for each difficulty level.
+Save high scores to a file for persistence.

+- **GUI Enhancement:**
+  - Improve the graphical user interface (GUI) using a library like Tkinter or Pygame for a more interactive and visually appealing experience.

+- **Sound Effects:**
+  - Add sound effects or background music to enhance the gaming atmosphere.

+- **Difficulty Levels:**
+  - Expand on the difficulty levels by introducing more challenging levels or allowing users to customize the range of numbers.

+- **Multiplayer Mode:**
+  - Implement a multiplayer mode where players can take turns guessing the number.

 ## Dependencies